-Where conditions require the use of flanges other than those covered in this paragraph, the flanges shall be designed in accordance with Appendix II of Section VIII, Division 1, of the ASME Boiler and Pressure Vessel Code.
-404.4.2 Steel Flanges Within Scope of Standard Sizes.
+404.4.2 Steel Flanges Within Scope of Standard Sizes Welding neck, slip-on, threaded, and lapped companion

 Welding neck, slip-on, threaded, and lapped companion flanges, reducing flanges, blind flanges, and flanges cast or forged integral with pipe, fittings, or valves, conforming to ASME B16.5, ASME B16.47, or MSS SP-44, are permitted in the sizes listed in these standards and for the pressure-temperature ratings shown in para.
 404.1.2.
-The bore of welding neck flanges should correspond to the inside diameter of the pipe with which they are to be used.
+The bore of welding neck flanges shall correspond to the inside diameter of the pipe with which they are to be used.

-404.4.3 Cast Iron Flanges Within Scope of Standard Sizes.
-Cast iron flanges are prohibited, except those that are an integral part of cast iron valves, pressure vessels, and other equipment and proprietary items [see paras.
+404.4.3 Gray Iron Flanges Within Scope of Standard Sizes.
+Gray iron flanges are prohibited, except those that are an integral part of gray iron valves, pressure vessels, and other equipment and proprietary items [see paras.
 404.5.1 and 423.2.4(b)].

 404.4.4 Flanges Exceeding Scope of Standard Sizes.
-Flanges exceeding scope of standard sizes or otherwise departing from dimensions listed in ASME B16.5 or MSS SP-44 may be used provided they are designed in accordance with para.
+Flanges exceeding scope of standard sizes or otherwise departing from ASME B16.5 or MSS SP-44 may be used, provided they are designed in accordance with para.
 404.4.1.

 404.4.5 Flanges of Rectangular Cross Section.
-Slipon flanges of rectangular cross section may be used provided they are designed so that flange thickness is increased to provide strength equal to that of the corresponding hubbed slip-on flange covered by ASME B16.5, as determined by calculations made in accordance with the ASME Boiler and Pressure Vessel Code, Section VIII, Division 1.
+Slipon flanges of rectangular cross section may be used, provided they are designed so that flange thickness is increased to provide strength equal to that of the corresponding hubbed slip-on flange covered by ASME B16.5, as determined by calculations made in accordance with the ASME BPVC, Section VIII, Division 1.

 404.4.6 Flange Facings.
-Steel or cast iron flanges shall have contact faces in accordance with ASME 16.5 or MSS SP-6.
+Steel or gray iron flanges shall have contact faces in accordance with ASME B16.1, ASME B16.5, or MSS SP-6.

-Special facings are permissible provided they are capable of withstanding the same tests as those in ASME B16.5.
+Special facings are permissible, provided they are capable of withstanding the same tests as those in ASME B16.5.
 See para.
-404.4.8.3 for bolting steel to cast iron flanges.
+404.4.8.3 for bolting steel to gray iron flanges.